Computer Vision

 Urs Waldmann, Jannik Bamberger, Ole Johannsen, Oliver Deussen, and Bastian Goldlücke: Improving Unsupervised Label Propagation for Pose Tracking and Video Object Segmentation.
 In Pattern Recognition (Proc. of DAGM GCPR), 2022. [project page]

-Peer-Reviewed Workshops
+Workshop Papers and Peer-Reviewed Workshops

 Urs Waldmann*, Alex Chan*, Hemal Naik, Máté Nagy, Iain D. Couzin, Oliver Deussen, Bastian Goldluecke, and Fumihiro Kano: 3D-MuPPET: 3D Multi-Pigeon Pose Estimation and Tracking.
 Accepted in track 1 (unpublished work) in CVPRW „CV4Animals“, 2023. (* Authors contributed equally.) [workshop page]